MouseBiteLabs/Super-Nintendo-Cartridges/SA-1/README.md

 - FB1-FB8, which are ferrite beads for filtering high frequency noise, seen in a handful of cart types but likely not required (like R4, these are shorted by default)
 - C15, a 33pF capacitor, which as far as I can tell appears only on <a href="https://snescentral.com/pcbboards.php?chip=SHVC-1L5B-20">SHVC-1L5B-20 boards</a> and on <a href="https://snescentral.com/pcbboards.php?chip=SNSP-1L0N3S-01">SNSP-1L0N3S-01 boards</a> (where it is called C14) - as such, this can likely be omitted from your design
 - C13 and C14 *never* appear populated on any SA-1 board from what I can find on SNES Central

+If you run into weird issues with your games, perhaps adding one/some of these components could aid in fixing them.
+Feel free to update me with any information you wish to share in this regard and I will update accordingly.

+## Special Case Components

+Two components have dashed boxes, but are required on the board only for specific scenarios:

 - R12 will be populated *only if* you are making a game with RAM, **but not a back-up battery.** DO NOT populate R12 if you have either U4 or U5 populated.
-- R13 will be populated *only if* you are using a 6264 SRAM chip, and if you are using anything larger this will remain unpopulated (this is a stand-in for some of the unmarked and masked off components near the battery on original boards)
+- R13 will be populated *only if* you are using a 6264 SRAM chip, and if you are using anything larger this will remain unpopulated (this is a stand-in for some of the unmarked and masked off components near the battery on original boards).

-If you run into weird issues with your games, perhaps some of these components could aid in fixing them.
-Feel free to update me with any information you wish to share in this regard and I will update accordingly.

 ## Extra Pads (Experimental Use)